spahvenn/webshop-react-typescript/README.md

-# webshop-react
+# webshop-react-typescript

-A webshop prototype built with React.
-Learning goal is to implement similar webshop as built with angular at [webshop](https://github.com/spahvenn/webshop).
-This project also uses content of [angular-phonecat](https://github.com/angular/angular-phonecat) to same extend as [webshop](https://github.com/spahvenn/webshop), excluding all angular code.
+A webshop prototype built with React and TypeScript.
+Assets utilized from [angular-phonecat](https://github.com/angular/angular-phonecat).

 Keywords: